talknerdytome-labs/google-ads-library-mcp/readme.md

-# Facebook Ads Library MCP Server
+# Google Ads Library MCP Server

-This is a Model Context Protocol (MCP) server for the Facebook Ads Library.
+This is a Model Context Protocol (MCP) server for the Google Ads Transparency Center.

-With this you can search Facebook's public ads library for any company or brand, see what they're currently running and analyze their advertising.
+With this you can search Google's public ads transparency center for any company or brand, see what they're currently running and analyze their advertising.
 You can analyze ad images/text, analyze video ads with comprehensive insights, compare companies' strategies, and get insights into what's working in their campaigns.

 Here's an example of what you can do when it's connected to Claude.